 Step 8: Let’s have 2 borders to the stamp to.
 So we will need a copy of the Circle 1 layer.
 Hence, Double click on Circle 1 layer and perform Duplicate Layer and name the second layer Circle 2.

-Step 10: Alternatively, you could choose to change the stroke of Circle 2 layer to 4 PX too to give it an authentic look.
+Step 10: Alternatively, you could choose to change the stroke of the Circle 2 layer to 4 PX too to give it an authentic look.
 Select Circle1 and Circle 2 layers together and perform Duplicate layers.
-Name the layers Circle 3 and Circle 4 respectively.
+Name the layers Circle 3 and Circle 4, respectively.

 Step 11: Select the Circle 3 and Circle 4 layers.
 Pick the Move tool.
-While pressing the Shift button to resize Circle 3 and Circle 4 together so that it will resize while maintaining the aspect ratio.
+While pressing the Shift button to resize Circle 3 and Circle 4 together, it will resize while maintaining the aspect ratio.

 Step 12: Once the border has been resized, select all the layers together and click on the Align Horizontal Centres button as shown below.
 It will look like this.

-Step 13: To give it more stamp border effect we can make use of Custom Shapes tool.
+Step 13: To give it a more stamp border effect, we can make use of the Custom Shapes tool.
 Goto Edit>Preset Manager.
 Select Custom Shapes > Load.
 Load the.CSH file into Photoshop.
 Hit Done.

 Step 14: Now select the Custom Shape Tool.
 Make sure you have selected the Defined Proportions Option.
 This option will ensure that the border remains aligned to our shapes perfectly.
 Select the shape of your choice and draw it as shown below.